 To increase reliability for our customers on south Whidbey Island, Puget Sound Energy constructed a new 25 megavolt amperes (MVA) substation in 2016.
 Several projects that complement the new substation include upgrading a section of our existing 115 kV transmission line (Langley 15/16 feeder extension), replacing aging poles on a transmission line from Langley to Maxwelton substations and undergrounding a section of distribution line along Craw Road were completed as of 2020.

 Craw Road undergrounding

-Underground a short section of existing overhead distribution line along Maxwelton Rd from the Craw Rd intersection across SR 525 to the Whidbey Island High School.
+Converted a short section of existing overhead distribution line to underground along Maxwelton Road from the Craw Road intersection across SR 525 to the Whidbey Island High School.

 Langley 15/16 feeder extension

-Upgrade the Langley 15/16 feeder extension, an existing single-phase low-voltage line, to a higher capacity three-phase line along Maxwelton Road south from Craw Road and extending onto French Road.
-This will provide additional capacity to allow the new substation to back up electric load normally served by Langley substation, and will greatly improve reliability of electrical service in Langley.
+Upgraded the Langley 15/16 feeder extension, an existing single-phase low-voltage line, to a higher capacity three-phase line along Maxwelton Road south from Craw Road and extending onto French Road.
+This provides additional capacity to allow the new substation to back up electric load normally served by Langley substation, and greatly improved reliability of electrical service in Langley.

 Langley Tap pole replacement

-Replace the aging wooden poles of the Langley Tap, an existing transmission line currently running from the Langley substation, along SR-525, Midvale Road, Maxwelton Road and Craw Road to the new Maxwelton substation.
-Prior to construction, our vegetation management partner, Asplundh, will trim and remove vegetation as needed for safe construction.
+Replaced the aging wooden poles of the Langley Tap, an existing transmission line currently running from the Langley substation, along SR-525, Midvale Road, Maxwelton Road and Craw Road to the new Maxwelton substation.

 We welcome your questions and comments!
 Please contact: